 Equity price risk arises from available-for-sale equity securities held by the Trust.
-It is estimated a 10% increase (decrease) in the market value of equity investments would have increased or decreased equity by \$18,000.
+It is estimated a 10% increase (decrease) in the market value of equity investments would have increased or decreased in Comprehensive Income by \$9,000.
 Investments are made in accordance with the Investment Policy, as endorsed by the Board.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.